This course includes:

 - Differentiate the data between observational and interventional trials of non-nutritive sweeteners in regards to obesity.

 - Consider the pros and cons of non-nutritive sweeteners in dietary prescription for patients with obesity.

 Successful completion of this CME activity enables the participant to earn up to 1.25 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC points.

 Your participation information will be shared with the ACCME, which will in turn report your points to ABIM.
 Successful completion of a course examination is required to earn ABIM MOC points.

 ACCREDITATION AND DESIGNATION STATEMENTS

-The American Association of Clinical Endocrinologists (AACE) designates this live activity for a maximum of 1.25 AMA PRA Category 1 Credits™.
+The American College of Endocrinology designates this enduring material for a maximum of 1.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.